Government Shutdown

 The Bureau of Engraving and Printing will be open for tours.

 Beginning on September 1st, 2025, the White House began extensive renovations.
 As a result, all tours of the White House are postponed indefinitely.
-Therefore, our office is not able to facilitate the scheduling of White House tours at this time.
+Therefore, our office is not able to facilitate the scheduling of White House tours.
 For more information from the White House, please read their official statement.